 1. Which niche & products should you choose for your POD store?

-You might want to use phone cases, mugs or t-shirts as the raw items to place your designs… However, you shouldn’t decide that before you do some proper research.
+You might want to use phone cases, mugs or even custom all over print t-shirts as the raw items to place your designs… However, you shouldn’t decide that before you do some proper research.

 First, you need to discover a niche where you can thrive.
 It can be something as specific as “cats on synthesizers in space” or something broader like “manga comics.”
 If you don’t have anything specific in mind, write a list of 20-30 things that you like.
 For instance: basketball, ecotourism, healthy food, biking, etc. A rule of thumb is that the more specific your niche is, the easier it will be to stand out and find your customers.